david-inf/deep-learning-applications/README.md

 Inside the `lab4/` folder there are the following programs

-- `ckpts/`
+- `lab4/ckpts/` checkpoints and configuration files
-- `models/` with `autoencoder.py`
+- `lab4/models/` with `autoencoder.py`
-- `plots/`
+- `lab4/plots/`
   - Results from OOD detection on CIFAR100 subsets (aquatic mammals and people) and FakeData
-- `utils/` various utilities
+- `lab4/utils/` various utilities
+- `lab4/main_adversarial.py` main program for experimenting with adversarial attacks
-- `main_detection.py` main program for launching the OOD detection pipeline on the given dataset from `lab4/mydata.py`
+- `lab4/main_detection.py` main program for launching the OOD detection pipeline on the given dataset from `lab4/mydata.py`
+- `lab4/main_robust.py` launch a training with adversarial augmentations, see configs in `lab4/ckpts/`
-- `mydata.py` various datasets for OOD detection
+- `lab4/mydata.py` various datasets for OOD detection
-- `train.py` main program for training the AutoEncoder on CIFAR10 dataset
+- `lab4/train_ae.py` main program for training the AutoEncoder on CIFAR10 dataset
+- `lab4/train_ccn.py` utilities for the adversarial training

 </details>